asokolsky/asokolsky.github.io/programming/best-practices-design.md

 ## Mind Your Complexity

-Programming complexity can be reduced if you follow these rules of thumbs:
+Programming complexity can be reduced if you follow these rules of thumb:

 Complex:
 ```